When we were first discussing Grandma’s funeral arrangements,

 10 great grandchildren.

-prosperous, it was largely due to the fact that Grandpa and Great-Grandfather
+family was prosperous, it was largely due to the fact that Grandpa and

-were overseas in Canada, working hard to send money home to support the
+Great-Grandfather were overseas in Canada, working hard to send money home

-family.
-Grandma remained in China with Great-grandmother, and was
+to support the family.
+Grandma remained in China with Great-grandmother,

-left to take care of the children largely on her own.
-Grandma was
+and was left to take care of the children largely on her own.
+Grandma

 During times of famine, our family never went hungry as Grandma was able